Throde/NLPCC2026-Task8-FIIA/README.md

 # Tentative Schedule

-* **Task Schedule**: Please refer to http://tcci.ccf.org.cn/conference/2026/ for the official conference timeline.
+Please refer to http://tcci.ccf.org.cn/conference/2026/ for the official conference timeline.
-* **Dataset & Guidelines**: The dataset and usage instructions will be released when the task officially begins.

 # Awards & Conference Support (Updating)

 * **NLPCC & CCF-NLP Certification**: The top 1 participating team of each track will be certified by NLPCC and CCF-NLP.
+* **Cash Prize**: Pending.

 # Organizer & Contact